-You are probably sick of the term SEO.
-Everyone seems to bring it up, everyone seems to know what it is and can promise you that glorious first page, but no one gives definitive answers about how to do it.
-Now multilingual SEO one of the latest considerations in the world of topping rankings.
+You’re probably sick of the term SEO.
+Everyone seems to bring it up, everyone seems to know what it is and can promise you that glorious first page in the search results, but no one gives definitive answers about how to do it.
+Now multilingual SEO is one of the latest considerations in the world of topping rankings.

 Years ago, there was a way to win easily with search engines and push yourself right to the top.
 Keyword stuffing and a tonne of links to yourself were all the rage, but the world of search engines has changed significantly.